Undergraduate Research Opportunities

 The lab experience is designed to provide students with hands-on experience with the research process.

-Research assistants engage in weekly one-hour research group meetings will be held to discuss various projects in the lab and to help undergraduate assistants to learn what the research is all about.
+Research assistants engage in weekly one-hour research group meetings will be held to discuss various projects in the lab and to help undergraduate assistants to learn what our research is all about.
 Additional time will be spent on planning and execution (e.g., data collection) of the research projects.
 Scheduling is flexible.

 Labs in Psychology Building